awslabs/aws-deployment-framework/docs/user-guide.md

   targets:
     - name: terraform-scan # optional
       properties:
-        spec_filename: tf_scan.yml # terraform scan
+        spec_filename: tf_scan.yml # Terraform scan
     - name: terraform-plan
       properties:
-        spec_filename: tf_plan.yml # terraform plan
+        spec_filename: tf_plan.yml # Terraform plan
     - approval # manual approval
     - name: terraform-apply
       properties:
-        spec_filename: tf_apply.yml # terraform apply
+        spec_filename: tf_apply.yml # Terraform apply
 ```

 2. Add the project name in `params/global.yml` file.
-3. Add terraform code to the `tf` folder.
-Do not make changes to `backend.tf` file and `main.tf` which contain the definition of the remote state file location, terraform provider definition.
+3. Add Terraform code to the `tf` folder.
+Do not make changes to `backend.tf` file and `main.tf` which contain the definition of the remote state file location, Terraform provider definition.
 Any change to these files could affect the standard functionalities of this module.
 4. Add variable definition to `tf/variables.tf` file and variable values to `tfvars/global.auto.tfvars`.

    - Local variables (per account) can be configured using the following naming convention

      ```
-     tfvars <-- This folder contains the structure to define terraform variables │
+     tfvars <-- This folder contains the structure to define Terraform variables │
      └───global.auto.tfvars <-- this file contains global variables applied to all the target accounts │